The Decisive Battle that Shaped World War II in Europe

 ISBN 9780451233837 | 336 pages | 05 Jul 2011 | NAL | 9.25 x 6.25in | 18 - AND UP

 Summary of Normandy Crucible Summary of Normandy Crucible Reviews for Normandy Crucible An Excerpt from Normandy Crucible

 How was this possible?
-Noted author John Prados answers this vexing question with an account that reframes the Normandy breakout.
-Shifting between battle action and command decisions on both sides, Normandy Crucible lucidly illustrates how this campaign molded the climactic battle for Europe.
+In Normandy Crucible, noted author John Prados offers a penetrating account that reframes the Normandy breakout to answer that question.
+For the first time he melds intelligence into the combat narrative.
+Shifting between battle action and command decisions on both sides, Normandy Crucible shows in fascinating detail how this campaign molded the climactic battle for Europe.

 "As Prados boldly demonstrates, Normandy is not a tale of perfect triumph, of allied armies marching toward an inevitable victory.
 On the contrary: After a short period of uncertainty, the Germans struck back, hard and relentlessly.
 Prados reframes the Normandy Campaign and, in so doing tells us the story we do not know.
 His is the true job of a historian-a beautifully written synthesis of individual memory and strategic planning.
 For those who believe that we have learned all we need to know about Normandy, John Prados's book is a refreshing and dramatically told reminder that history can be created each and every day."